 Our tip: For successful strategic capacity planning, it is vital to have the support of a strong PMO with backing from top management.

-→ Read this to find out more: How to Set Up a PMO and Be Successful
+Read this to find out more: PMO Setup in 4 Simple Steps

 Promote the benefits of cyclical coordination (at set intervals) to all participants.
 This will motivate them to get involved.
 It is crucial to fix the intervals for coordination individually.
 They depend on your company’s possibilities and necessities.